fsprojects/Paket/docs/content/index.md

 First of all: Paket is work in progress!

 Paket is a package manager for .NET and mono projects.
 It's inspired by [bundler][bundler], but designed to work well with [NuGet][nuget] packages.
 It allows you to track and install the exact package versions that are needed.
+More details are in the [FAQs](faq.html).

   [bundler]: http://bundler.io/
   [nuget]: https://www.nuget.org/